Rico Garcia: New York Yankees

 On July 14, 2025, García was claimed off waivers by the New York Yankees.
 On July 18, he made his Yankees debut, allowing three earned runs in relief.
 The next day, Garcia was designated for assignment by New York.

 New York Mets (second stint)

 On July 21, 2025, Garcia was claimed off waivers by the New York Mets.
 He made six appearances for New York, allowing three runs on six hits with 13 strikeouts over eight innings of work.
 On August 2, Garcia was designated for assignment by the Mets.

 Baltimore Orioles (second stint)

 On August 5, 2025, Garcia was claimed off waivers by the Baltimore Orioles.

+International career

+Garcia was born in Hawaii to a Puerto Rican father and Hawaiian mother.
+He played for the Puerto Rico national baseball team at the 2026 World Baseball Classic.